pepkit/BiocProject/README.md

 # BiocProject
-The `BiocProject` class formalizes a way how the metadata are presented within the [Bioconductor](https://www.bioconductor.org/) classes.
+The `BiocProject` class formalizes a way how the metadata are presented data structures, e.g. within the [Bioconductor](https://www.bioconductor.org/) classes.
 It uses the generic R package [pepr](http://code.databio.org/pepr/) that provides an interface to the Portable Encapsulated Project (PEP) to enclose the metadata to the original Bioconductor objects.

 See the [pepkit.github.io](https://pepkit.github.io/) website to learn more about the PEP environment.